 - Share one great article: Assuming that you already read articles relevant to your occupation, this should take almost no time out of your schedule.
 If you come across an article that you think is excellent, share it with the community.
 Again, the key here is to remain engaged in the conversation that follows.

 - Share one of your own posts: The great thing about communities is the sense of community (sorry, I couldn’t help myself on that one).
 People are so willing to give constructive feedback and read other members’ content.
-Just make sure you are transparent – a good way to start is: “Hey guys, I just wrote a blog post and would love your feedback”.
+Just make sure you are transparent – a good way to start is: “Hey team, I just wrote a blog post and would love your feedback”.
 This is an excellent way to improve your writing in the future, as well as bring traffic to the company blog.

 And that’s it!
 That’s all it takes – just four posts a week in the communities.
 Communities are a really fun place to interact and all members can benefit.
 You may end up spending much more than twenty minutes a week in the communities simply because they can be fun!